Townforge is a blockchain based game where you create buildings which will provide you with income.

 is empty when bought, and may be bought and sold on the open market.
 Flags are always rectangular.

-Flags pay land tax every game update.
+Flags pay land tax every game tick.
 Land tax is based on flag size as well as the flag's economic power.
 Economic power is a measure of the quality/strength of the building one builds on that land.
-An empty flag is tax as if holding a basic 100% economic power building.
+An empty flag is taxed as if holding a basic 100% economic power building.
 Land tax also increases very slightly with distance from the town square, to avoid people building things at preposterous distances.
 Moreover, if a flag stays unbuilt for 10 days or more, it starts attracting an extra 0.1 gold tax per tick (this does not mean it has to have a 3D model on it, just be setup as a building).

 Land tax also increases with distance from the city square.
 The cartography discoveries allow a player to lessen that increase.
 The increase is also lessened with city level.
 If a city drops in level, the tax decreases are maintained.